 If you are up to date on your loan, you may not need to reaffirm to keep your car or home.
 Some lenders will let you keep your property as long as you continue to make your payments.
 Sometimes lenders will do so if they think the bankruptcy court will not approve the reaffirmation agreement.

-To learn more about whether or not Chapter 7 bankruptcy or Chapter 13 bankruptcy is your best option, schedule your free, confidential bankruptcy consultation with a Colorado bankruptcy attorney today.
+To learn more about whether or not Chapter 7 bankruptcy or Chapter 13 bankruptcy is your best option, schedule your free, confidential bankruptcy consultation with an experienced Denver, Colorado bankruptcy attorney today.
 Our online scheduling system allows you to schedule a bankruptcy consultation at a time that is convenient for you.